Khukha

 The historical Grand Trunk Road (before the British made the tarmac road) runs from north to south on the west side of the village leading to Rohtas and then onto Jhelum.
-There is a Bavali (deep water well) made by the Mughals on this route about 1 km to the north west of the village.
+There is a Bavali (deep water well) made by the Mughals on this route about 1 km northwest of the village.
 There is now a new water supply which uses a new bore-hole (located near Baba Sher Shah's darbar) from where water is pumped to the new water tank (located near the Jamia Masjid) and water is supplied to almost the entire village.